-How to take care of your Christmas tree
+How to keep your Christmas tree looking better for longer

 Everyone that gets real "live" Christmas trees for Christmas knows that they will drop their needles quickly and by the time it's late December, your Christmas tree is probably dry and the floor is covered in needles.
 Is there a way to keep your Christmas tree healthy during this time and not have needles all over your house?
 As it turns out, yes there is.
 In this guide, we'll go over a few different ways to keep your Christmas tree healthier for longer and maybe even give it a second chance after the holidays.